Manaka-Saito/unit1/Project/main.md

 ## Problem definition (Add more details to this context)

-My client is the owner of a luxury hotel and manages his clients' information.
-Over the past 5 years, there have been 5 password attacks and other cyber attacks that have violated client privacy.
-My client's main concern is that employees use the website to access client information directly with password that is public within his company.
-To protect the company's credibility, my client want to ensure that the systems that allow access to client information are secure.
-In addition to this, his employees are complaining him the lack of the space to take memo for their works, and my client wants to solve this problem as well.()
+My client is the owner of luxury chain hotels and manages his clients’ information using each hotels’ websites.
+Over the past five years, there have been five phishing attacks and password attacks that violated client privacy.
+My client’s main concern is that employees use websites that can access all the passwords using a password that is open to everyone within the company.
+To protect the company’s credibility, my client wants to ensure that the system that allows access to client information is secure.
+(See the evidence of Consulation in the Appendix)

 - client can enter the spesific room number that turns into the password
 - wants to keep the password hidden